When Do I Need a Root Canal?

 - Darkened Tooth

 - Infected Gums

 Many patients, however, don’t experience symptoms until the complication has advanced.
-Scheduling routine professional dental care can help reduce your risk of tooth decay, oral infections, gum disease and even the need for root canal treatment in Houston.
+Scheduling routine professional dental care can help reduce your risk of tooth decay, oral infections, gum disease and even the need for your treatment in Houston.
 For your root canal in Houston, schedule an appointment with Luxadent today.

 Did you know underneath that hard layer of enamel, your tooth contains nerves, blood vessels and supporting tissues that keep your smile healthy?
 Although the enamel of our teeth is hard and protective, decay and damage to the enamel can actually lead to an infection of the interior portion of the tooth known as the pulp/root canal.
 Left untreated, an infected, decayed or even damaged tooth root canal can actually lead to more serious problems, including an infection of the blood known as sepsis that can occasionally be fatal.

-During your root canal therapy in Houston, our dentist will create a tiny hole in the affected tooth to access the root canal.
-The root canal will be thoroughly cleaned, disinfected and then sealed.
-Following root canal treatment, we recommend placing a dental crown which can improve the appearance of your affected tooth while also providing it with additional support and protection.
+During your treatment in Houston, our dentist will create a tiny hole in the affected tooth to access the root.
+The infection will be thoroughly cleaned, disinfected and then sealed.
+Following endodontic treatment, we recommend placing a dental crown which can improve the appearance of your affected tooth while also providing it with additional support and protection.

 Think that your smile may benefit from our Houston root canal treatment?
 Contact Luxadent today to schedule your consultation, we’d be more than happy to evaluate your affected tooth to determine if a root canal is the best option for you and your smile.